-And it got me so excited because that’s exactly why I love travel — to discover new food all with the aim of getting inspired to get in the kitchen and make it myself!
+And it got me so excited because that’s exactly why I love to travel — to discover new food all with the aim of getting inspired to get in the kitchen and make it myself!

 Here’s the thing: this pasta is undoubtedly from Lombardy and everyone you come across will recommend you try it; however, no two casoncelli recipes are exactly the same.

-What is consistent is that the casoncelli are a stuffed pasta that hails from the Lombardy region and uses ingredients that are totally 100% Lombardy, from the local cheese Grana Padano and the butter sauce (this region of Italy uses butter more than olive oil!) to the local macaron-like cookies, amaretti so you’re eating the flavors of the region with every bite.
+What is consistent is that the casoncelli are a stuffed pasta that hails from the Lombardy region and uses ingredients that are totally 100% Lombardy, from the local cheese Grana Padano and the butter sauce (this region of Italy uses butter more than olive oil!) to the local macaron-like cookies, amaretti biscuits so you’re eating the flavors of the region with every bite.

 Yes, this recipe is an undertaking, as it’s about 3 hours from start to, so it’s the kind of recipe you’ll want to take on as a weekend project.
 But do make this pasta because it will quickly become one of your favorites!

 By the way, this recipe makes a lot of pasta because once you decide to make homemade pasta, you might as well go for it.
 I make a full recipe, let the shaped pasta dry for a few hours at room temperature then cook what I want to eat immediately and freeze the rest (by first freezing the pieces on an uncovered baking sheet then combining them all in an airtight container for storage) for a later date.

 Oh, and if you don’t want to make the full recipe, that’s totally fine.
-The pasta dough is a workhouse dough that is perfect for shaped and filled pastas or just toss your favorite store bought pasta in the uber-comforting smoky, sage-y brown butter sauce.
+The pasta dough is a workhouse dough that is perfect for shaped and filled pasta or just toss your favorite store-bought pasta in the uber-comforting smoky, sage-y brown butter sauce.

 or all purpose flour